 Since the DCEU is rebooting, I’m pitching my own reboot here.
-I’ll likely continue on with my older pitches, too, but given that the Snyderverse is as dead as Kevin Costner’s Jonathan Kent (um, spoilers, I guess, if you somehow missed the first movie in the Snyderverse), my focus will likely shift to these.
+I’ll likely continue on with my older pitches, too, but given that the Snyderverse is as dead as Kevin Costner’s Jonathan Kent (um, spoilers, I guess, if you somehow missed the first movie in the Snyderverse, but also still care about details from a 10 year old movie), my focus will likely shift to these.
 To differentiate continuities, the new ones will be given a DCNu tag.

 This will draw on the write-up I did for John as an Unsuck Hero, but will hew more towards narrative.

 We start on Mars.
 The man who will eventually be called the Martian Manhunter is just called John.
 He’s preparing to leave again, and his wife is uneasy.
-For years he’s been on the trail of a White Martian terrorist responsible for a genocide that nearly wiped the Green Martians out, igniting a civil war between Green and White Martians that’s still raging.
+For years he’s been on the trail of a White Martian terrorist responsible for igniting a civil war between Green and White Martians that’s still raging.
 John hopes that by bringing the terrorist to justice, the war can finally end, and their family can be finally safe.
 His wife shifts, her skin turning White.
 She’s afraid, afraid his efforts could see them targeted, afraid of being exposed as a White Martian, afraid for their son and daughter.
 John shifts into his uniform; it’s not quite the one we know, and is somewhere between that and the Oan Manhunters.

 In this continuity, the Oan Manhunters spread as far as Mars.
 However, they were ill-equipped to deal with a civilization that had no spoken language or even body language, relying entirely on telepathy, and so recruited locals to interface with the population, which eventually became a Martian Manhunter Corps., essentially their police force.
 The Oan machines have since been recalled, but the Manhunter Corps. continues in the same tradition, even keeping the name for its protectors.